Fire Watchers Memorial

 On the South wall, there is a fragment of a Romanesque pillar; all that remains of the original Chapel of St Benedict that was here in Becket’s time.

-The tomb of Archbishop John Peckham (1279-1294) on the north wall of The Martyrdom is the only surviving monument in the Cathedral in the Decorated Gothic style.
+The tomb of Archbishop John Peckham (1279-1294) to the left on the north wall of The Martyrdom is the only surviving monument in the Cathedral in the Decorated Gothic style.
 His effigy is carved in oak, though his silver mitre has long since disappeared.
-Peckham was the only Franciscan archbishop of Canterbury (the monks of the cathedral priory were Benedictines).
-He was the archbishop who presided at the wedding of Edward I to Margaret of Anjou in 1299, which took place here in the Martyrdom.
+Peckham was archbishop to Edward I (1272-1307) and was the only Franciscan archbishop of Canterbury (the monks of the cathedral priory were Benedictines).
+Peckham was a notable scholar and authority on optics, astronomy and theology.
+His body is interred here – though his heart was buried under the high altar of the Franciscan monastery church at Greyfriars, in London (dissolved 1538).

 Alongside Peckham is the tomb of Archbishop William Warham (1503-1532) friend of Erasmus and Holbein, and the last pre-Reformation archbishop.
 He supervised the coronation of Henry VIII and conducted the service for his marriage to his first wife Catherine of Aragon.
-Warham presided over the Convocation of 1532 that gave approval to Henry VIII’s Act of the Submission of the Clergy, finally conceding that the Crown was the ultimate authority in all matters ecclesiastical.
-It seems apt, or ironic perhaps, that the Warham should be buried in the place where Becket’s murder took place.
+One of Warham’s last acts was to preside over the Convocation of 1532 that gave approval to Henry VIII’s Act of the Submission of the Clergy, finally conceding that the Crown was the ultimate authority in all matters ecclesiastical.
+It seems apt, or ironic perhaps, that Warham should be buried in the place where Becket’s murder took place.
 It was Becket who, with his death and martyrdom, had defeated Henry II’s attempt 360 years earlier, to achieve the same ends.
+In the event, Warham probably had the good fortune to die before he was able to incur the king’s wrath for the lack of progress in the matter of the annulment of his marriage to Catherine of Aragon.
+This task fell to Warham’s successor Thomas Cranmer, architect of the English Reformation.

 The fifteenth century York Royal Window (c.1480) on the north side of the Transept is best viewed from the vantage point of the X Pulpitum steps.